Transitive projective planes and insoluble groups

+\begin{lemma} Let $H$ be a nilpotent subgroup of the symmetric group $S_n$.
+Then $H$ contains at most $1.52^n$ conjugacy classes. \end{lemma}

-\end{lemma} \begin{proof} Let $H$ be a subgroup of $GL_n(q)$ and take $P$, a Sylow $2$-subgroup of $H$.
-Observe that $P$ contains a representative of every conjugacy class of iinvolutions in $H$.
+\begin{lemma} Let $q$ be an odd prime power.
+The number of conjugacy classes of involutions in a subgroup of $\GL_n(q)$ is strictly less than $3.04^n.$ \end{lemma} \begin{proof} Let $H$ be a subgroup of $\GL_n(q)$ and take $P$, a Sylow $2$-subgroup of $H$.
+Observe that $P$ contains a representative of every conjugacy class of involutions in $H$.
 Thus, to prove the result, we can assume that $H=P$, i.e. $H$ is a $2$-group.
-Let $P_n$ be a Sylow $2$-subgroup of $GL_n(q)$ and assume that $H\leq P_n$.
+Let $P_n$ be a Sylow $2$-subgroup of $\GL_n(q)$ and assume that $H\leq P_n$.

 Observe first that $P_{2k+1} = 2\times P_{2k}$ hence we obtain immediately that $C_{2k+1}\leq 2C_{2k}$ and it is sufficient to prove the result for $n$ even; assume this from here on.